This shows the screen when you start a problem. The bottom-right timer starts when you open the problem.

 Using the keyboard with the mouse

-When you click the left button of the mouse pressing the "Shift key," you will put a "dot".
+When you click the left button of the mouse pressing the "Shift key," black cells and "circles" change in the opposite order.

 How to use Try-mode

-When you want to draw a line temporarily thinking about the next step, use Try-mode.
+When you want to paint a cell black or put a "circle" temporarily thinking about the next step, use Try-mode.
 Click the "Try" button and the screen changes to Try-mode.

 With the Try-mode, you can solve problems just like in the regular solving-mode.
 Your first action is indicated as brown and the following yellow.

 Click the "Delete" button in Try-mode, if you want to delete your trial actions.
-All your trial actions disappear and the point of your first action is indicated by a yellow blinking dot.
+All your trial actions disappear and the point of your first action is indicated by yellow blinking corners.

 Click the "Fix" button in Try-mode if you want to set (make permanent) your trial actions.
 The color of all your trial actions are changed to black and you return to the solving-mode.